fiinz/DJD_IA/README.md

 This repository contains all the resolutions for the exercices proposed during the classes.

-Please note taht all the solutions are intended to be the most comprehensive possible for begginers.
+Please note that all the solutions are intended to be the most comprehensive possible for begginers.

-To test these solutions you can create a new console project and replace the program class code by the one you're current studying.
+**To test these solutions you can create a new console project and replace the program class code by the one you're current studying.

+If you have any
+jfins@ipmaia.pt